Jamaican Brown Stew Chicken

 Browning sauce is the key ingredient of this recipe, which cannot be replaced.
 Some people confuse browning sauce with Worcestershire sauce, but it cannot be used as a substitute.

 Yes, definitely!
-You can use any fish fillet and use it instead of chicken.
+You can use any fish fillet instead of chicken.
 The process and ingredients will remain the same.
-Just make sure that the cooking time will be different, as fish tends to cook faster.
+Just ensure the cooking time is different, as fish tend to cook faster.

 You can make this stew using beef or pork as well.

-Add some all-purpose flour or cornstarch slurry to the ready sauce and cook until it thickens.
+Add all-purpose flour or cornstarch slurry to the ready sauce and cook until it thickens.

 You can make this Jamaican stew chicken in a slow cooker as well.
 Make the browning sauce in a pan over the stovetop.